 Trident United Way promotes a culture of volunteerism by engaging its corporate partners and individual volunteers through valuable Trident United Way service opportunities, developing customized volunteer engagement activities.
 Volunteering is a great way to give back and create team unity and leadership opportunities.

 Lead United is a comprehensive community leadership and nonprofit board development program of Trident United Way.
-The purpose of Lead United is to equip participants with necessary skills to serve on a nonprofit board of directors.
+The purpose of Lead United is to equip participants with the necessary skills to serve on a nonprofit board of directors.
 This six week program focuses on educating professionals and skill-building for board-level service opportunities.
 Additionally, participants will increase their understanding of community challenges for deeper engagement.

 Trident United Way joins in the annual celebration of reading by matching volunteers as in classroom leaders with participating classrooms throughout the Tri-County area.
 Reading aloud to students can help them develop their literacy skills.
 With 52% of third graders in Tri-County region reading at grade level, there is a lot of opportunity to support Trident United Way’s work in education.